-The content of this page is presently under review.
-All information below is subject to professional health advice, and evaluation of suitability by the reader prior to any intended use.
-Thank you for your understanding.
-Scroll down this page to find your item of interest.
+The content of this page is continually under review, and subject to emerging science and changes in technology.
+All information below is subject to professional health advice, and evaluation of suitability by the reader prior to any intended use.,

 Phone & Wireless Towers

 - Sanctuary: Check the interactive coverage maps available online to identify less affected geographical areas.
 Visit there for a short time as a trial refuge.
 If that succeeds, consider relocating there permanently.

 - Community: Due to ever-increasing levels of EMR, a significant segment of the world’s population now suffers from electro-sensitivity.
 Formation of EMR-free communities is thus becoming increasingly popular.
 See the section below on Communal Action.

 - Off the Air: If available at your location, choose a radiation free, copper wired or fiber optic internet connection to your premises.
 Services utilizing WIMAX, or similar wireless distribution networks typical to National broadband, necessitate installation of a dedicated transmitter and rooftop antenna.

 - Antenna Placement: If a directional antenna for any wireless service needs to be installed upon your premises, situate it upon an outer wall or eave closest to the linked tower, and as high above ground as possible.
 Be aware of similar antennae on neighboring buildings that may be facing you and enact appropriate countermeasures.

 - Shielding: If forced to remain within less than about 1 kilometer from one or more towers, consider having metal foil, screen or sheeting professionally installed upon perimeter walls to reflect away incoming microwaves.
 Use an RF meter to confirm there is no residual radiation from unaccounted-for sources.